Bachelor of Science in

 |Total Degree Requirements||120|

-This program is for exceptional students who are committed to continuing their education through the Master’s degree.
+This program is for students who are committed to continuing their education through the Master’s degree.
 This fast-paced program allows qualifying students the opportunity to complete both the Bachelor of Science in Aeronautics (BSA) and the Master of Science in Aeronautics (MSA) in five academic years.

 Minnesota student residents refer to State of Minnesota Course Requirement statement for Humanities requirements.